imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ```
 ### Functions

-Function is block code and executed when it's called.
+The function is block code and executed when it's called.
 Function in python is defined by **def** keyword.

 Function with no parameter
 ```